ifathurrasyid/FinPro-MySkill-SQL/README.md

-# projects
+# SQL projects
-List of final projects tasked by MySkill.
-Includes tasks in using SQL, Python, and Looker Studio
+List of SQL final projects tasked by MySkill